Martin Rees: Honours and awards

 The Asteroid 4587 Rees and the Sir Martin Rees Academic Scholarship at Shrewsbury International School are named in his honour.

 In June 2022, to celebrate his 80th birthday, Rees was the subject of the BBC programme The Sky at Night, in conversation with Professor Chris Lintott.

 Personal life

 Rees married the anthropologist Caroline Humphrey in 1986.
-He is an atheist but has criticised militant atheists for being too hostile to religion.
+He is an atheist but has criticized militant atheists for being too hostile to religion.
 Rees is a lifelong supporter of the Labour Party, but has no party affiliation when sitting in the House of Lords.